-Revolving Fund Purpose Funds to be Deposited From Authorized to Expend Funds Maximum Expenditure KC VOIVING T UNU r ur posc From runus Expenditure Fire Department EMS Training Program Fees Fire Chief \$4,000 Youth and Family To Provide Youth Activities such as Hot Services Summer Nights and Babysitter training Program Fees Youth Commission \$15,000 To address hazardous materials spills and Local Emergency provide the Fire Department the means to bill Planning insurance companies and refurbish supplies Insurance and other Local Emergency Planning Committee used in HazMat spills Proceeds for Services Committee \$100,000 Council on Aging To Provide Programs for Seniors Program Fees Council on Aging \$15,000 Recreation To Provide Recreation Programs Program Fees Recreation Commission \$400,000
+Revolving Fund Purpose Funds to be Deposited From Authorized to Expend Funds Kevolving Fund r tii pose F10III runus Fire Department EMS Training Program Fees Fire Chief Youth and Family To Provide Youth Activities such as Hot Services Summer Nights and Babysitter training Program Fees Youth Commission To address hazardous materials spills and Local Emergency provide the Fire Department the means to bill Planning insurance companies and refurbish supplies Insurance and other Local Emergency Planning Committee used in HazMat spills Proceeds for Services Committee Council on Aging To Provide Programs for Seniors Program Fees Council on Aging

-Town Manager's Statement - This article creates a General Bylaw consistent with the Municipal Modernization Act which requires a General Bylaw establishing the revolving accounts and a Town Meeting authorization establishing a cap on spending.
+Town Manager's Statement - This article creates a General Bylaw consistent with the Municipal Modernization Act which requires both a General Bylaw establishing the revolving accounts and then an Annual Town Meeting authorization establishing a cap on spending.
 The motion for this article requires a simple majority vote.